tcmj/selfdrivingcar/README.md

 # selfdrivingcar
-Go Project to learn Go and AI
+Go Project to learn Go and AI!

 # First impressions (after a few days)